-Good luck I hope that helps a little :)posted almost 5 years ago
+Good luck I hope that helps a little :)posted about 5 years ago

 For foundation I recommend Revlon Color Stay.
 Its really close to MAC foundation and is a lot cheaper.
 They make it for several different skin types which is always good and you can really control the coverage with it.
 In the past 6 months alone I’ve tried several foundations and so far this has been my favorite of all time.
 Oh and I would stay away from the Liquid Dream Matte Moose.
 I’m a fan of that line but their liquid one just wipes off even if you use a primer and finishing powder.

 If there is a makeup store by you I would try and go there first because they usually have samples or testers of their makeup, even the cheaper makeup like Revlon and L’Oreal.
 Though I probably wouldn’t actually buy from there if you’re getting makeup you can also get at drugstores, where its gonna be cheaper.
 Just use it to find the right color.
 Also most drug stores and such will let you return or exchange makeup.

-Hope you find what you’re looking for _posted almost 5 years ago
+Hope you find what you’re looking for _posted about 5 years ago

 I absolutely swear by bare minerals.